STAR+PLUS Handbook

 3. Activities completed in Sections VI, Transition Specialist, of this section.

-2. All reports, documentation, and other information required of the MCO will be submitted electronically to the HHSC Innovation mailbox: If HHSC determines the MCO needs to submit deliverables by mail or fax, the MCO must send the required information to one of the following addresses:
+All reports, documentation, and other information required of the MCO is submitted electronically to the HHSC Innovation mailbox.
+If HHSC determines the MCO needs to submit deliverables by mail or fax, the MCO must send the required information to one of the following addresses:

 U.S. Postal Mail